Proto Best Practices

 • color is a color in the RGBA color space.

-If you’re defining message types or enums that you hope/fear/expect to be widely used outside your immediate team, consider putting them in their own file with no dependencies.
+If they will be widely used outside of your project, consider putting them in their own file with no dependencies.
 Then it’s easy for anyone to use those types without introducing the transitive dependencies in your other proto files.

 Don’t Change the Default Value of a Field